 Instructions

-- Spread the strawberry jelly into the bottom of a baking dish.
-Top the jelly with pieces of peanut butter cookie dough.
-Bake your cobbler for 25 minutes.
+- Spread the strawberry jelly evenly over the bottom of a baking dish.
+Drop spoonfuls of the peanut butter cookie dough over the jelly, covering most of the surface.

 Notes